Technigo/project-survey/README.md

-This was the second project of the third sprint on the Technigo Frontend Bootcamp, which was focused on React.

 ## 1. What is this?

-The purpose of this assignment was to create a survey, like Typeform, to practice form fields with React, to use useState and how to use state to show different components based on where you are in the survey.
+The purpose of this project was to create a survey, like Typeform, to practice form fields with React, to use useState and how to use state to show different components based on where you are in the survey.

 ## 2. What did I do?